misken/hillmaker/paper/paper.md

 The hillmaker package can be used as a command line application as well as an importable library from Jupyter notebooks or Python scripts.
-There is an object-oriented API as well as a function based API.
+There is an object-oriented API as well as a function-based API.
 Under the hood, hillmaker relies primarily on numpy [@harris2020array], pandas [@reback2020pandas], matplotlib [@Hunter:2007], seaborn [@Waskom2021], and Pydantic [@pydantic_2024].
 Transaction data can be in CSV format or a pandas `DataFrame`.
 The primary outputs of hillmaker are: